 Jiangsu Yanggu and its subsidiaries are incorporated and operating in mainland China and they have received all required permissions from Chinese authorities to operate its current business in China, which are their business licenses.
-Other than the business licenses, the VIE and its subsidiaries are not required to obtain permit and approval from Chinese authorities to operate our business and to offer the securities being registered to foreign investors.
-We, our subsidiaries, or VIE and its subsidiaries are not covered by permissions requirements from the China Securities Regulatory Commission (CSRC), Cyberspace Administration of China (CAC) or any other governmental agency that is required to approve our VIE's business and operations.
-As our VIE and its subsidiaries provide marketing, warehouse storage and technical maintenance services in China, based on the advice of our PRC counsel Jiangsu Taikun Law Firm ("Taikun Law Firm"), we do not believe that we are a Critical Information Infrastructure Operator ("CIIO") or a Data Processing Operator ("DPO") as defined in Cybersecurity Review Measures published by Cyberspace Administration of China, National Development and Reform Commission, Ministry of Industry and Information Technology, Ministry of Public Security, Ministry of State Security, Ministry of Finance, Ministry of Commerce, People's Bank of China, State Administration of Radio and Television, China Securities Regulatory Commission, State Secrecy Administration and State Cryptography Administration on December 28, 2021 and became effective on February 15, 2022.
-As of the date of this report, we, our subsidiaries, our VIE and its subsidiaries (1) are not required to obtain permissions from any PRC authorities to issue our securities to foreign investors, (2) are not subject to permission requirements from China Securities Regulatory Commission (the "CSRC"), Cyberspace Administration of China ("CAC") or any other authority that is required to approve of our VIE's operations, and (3) have not received or were denied such permissions by any PRC authorities.
+Other than the business licenses, the VIE and its subsidiaries are not required to obtain permit and approval from Chinese authorities to operate our business while the Company is subject to New Overseas Listing Rules for offering the securities to investors.
+We, our subsidiaries, or VIE and its subsidiaries are not covered by permissions requirements from the China Securities Regulatory Commission (CSRC), Cyberspace Administration of China (CAC) or any other governmental agency that is required to approve the VIE's business and operations.
+As the VIE and its subsidiaries provide marketing, warehouse storage and technical maintenance services in China, based on the advice of our PRC counsel Jiangsu Taikun Law Firm ("Taikun Law Firm"), we do not believe that we are a Critical Information Infrastructure Operator ("CIIO") or an Online Platform Operator as defined in Cybersecurity Review Measures published by Cyberspace Administration of China, National Development and Reform Commission, Ministry of Industry and Information Technology, Ministry of Public Security, Ministry of State Security, Ministry of Finance, Ministry of Commerce, People's Bank of China, State Administration of Radio and Television.
+China Securities Regulatory Commission.
+State Secrecy Administration and State Cryptography Administration on December 28, 2021 and became effective on February 15, 2022.
+As of the date of this report, we, our subsidiaries, the VIE and its subsidiaries (1) are not required to obtain permissions from any PRC authorities to issue our securities to foreign investors except for the filing requirement under New Overseas Listing Rules, (2) are not subject to permission requirements from China Securities Regulatory Commission (the "CSRC"), Cyberspace Administration of China ("CAC") or any other authority that is required to approve of the VIE's operations, and (3) have not received or were denied such permissions by any PRC authorities.
 Nevertheless, the General Office of the Central Committee of the Communist Party of China and the General Office of the State Council jointly issued the "Opinions on Severely Cracking Down on Illegal Securities Activities According to Law," or the Opinions, which were made available to the public on July 6, 2021.
 The Opinions emphasized the need to strengthen the administration over illegal securities activities, and the need to strengthen the supervision over overseas listings by Chinese companies.
 Given the current PRC regulatory environment, it is uncertain when and whether we, our PRC subsidiary or VIE and its subsidiaries, will be required to obtain permission from the PRC government to be listed on a U.S. exchange in the future, and even when such permission is obtained, whether it will be rescinded.
-If we, our subsidiaries, or the VIE and its subsidiaries do not receive or maintain such permissions or approvals, inadvertently conclude that such permissions or approvals are not required, or applicable laws, regulations, or interpretations change and we are required to obtain such permissions or approvals in the future, it could significantly limit or completely hinder our ability to offer or continue to offer our securities to investors and cause the value of our securities to significantly decline or become
+If we, our subsidiaries, or the VIE and its subsidiaries do not receive or maintain such permissions or approvals, inadvertently conclude that such permissions or approvals are not required, or applicable laws, regulations, or interpretations change and we are required to obtain such permissions or approvals in the future, it could significantly limit or completely hinder our ability to offer or continue to offer our securities to investors and cause the value of our securities to significantly decline or become worthless.